-I am a video coding engineer who has actively participated in video codec standardization and contributed to development of modern video codecs, such as HEVC/H.265 and AV1.
-I have also worked on real-time video encoders, HDR video processing algorithms, and cloud based video encoding for OTT streaming.
+I am a video coding engineer and co-chair of the AOMedia Video Codec Working Group, leading the exploration of the video compression technologies beyond AV1.
+I have actively participated development of modern video codecs, such as HEVC/H.265 and AV1.
+I have also worked on real-time video encoders, HDR video processing algorithms, and cloud-based video encoding for OTT streaming.
+I am an alternate director (Netflix) on the AOMedia Board of Directors.

-I hold a Ph.D. degree in Signal Processing from Tampere University of Technology, Finland and currently work at Netflix as a Senior Research Scientist in Video Algorithms.
-I am also a co-chair of the AOMedia Codec Working Group.
+I hold a Ph.D. degree in Signal Processing from Tampere University of Technology, Finland and currently work on video codecs at Netflix.
 My expertise includes signal processing, video compression, video processing, High Dynamic Range (HDR) and 3D video.
 One of my recent interests is machine learning.

 August 27, 2020